HenrikBengtsson/future.BatchJobs/README.md

 [1] 5.85
 ```

-whereas the follwing _asynchroneous_ evaluation only takes
+whereas the following _asynchronous_ evaluation only takes
 about 5 seconds to complete when done on a
 multi-core system: